How Quality First Works

 Early care and education inclusion consultants provide training and assistance to improve the skills of teachers and caregivers in supporting young children with special needs.

 Support can be offered in the following areas:

 - Screening for developmental concerns

 - Tips for talking with parents about developmental concerns

 - Strategies to support the success of a specific child

 - Community resources for early intervention for children with delays (therapists, school districts)

-The Quality First Participant Guide provides more information about the policies and guidelines that support participation in Quality First.
+The Quality First Participant Guide (also available in Spanish) provides more information about the policies and guidelines that support participation in Quality First.
 Eligibility requirements are also outlined in detail.